-The IISS has figures up through 1993.
-Budgetary data are also presented for 1994 and 1995.
+The IISS has figures up through 1995.
+Budgetary data are also presented for 1996.
 The figures reported by the IISS are close to the ACDA's rates for military expenditure as a percentage of GDP, i.e. considerably higher than the rates calculated with the help of figures from the IMF.
-The IISS puts the military burden (military expenditure/GDP) in 1993 at 4.8 per cent.
-According to the budget, an equivalent rate is planned in 1994.
+The IISS puts the military burden (military expenditure/GDP) in 1994 at 4.4 per cent and at 4.9 per cent in 1995.